microsoft/vscode-docs/api/extension-guides/language-model.md

 ## Publishing your extension

-Once we finalize the Language Model API (expected early April 2024), you can publish your extension to the Visual Studio Marketplace:
+Once we finalize the Language Model API (expected in the next couple months), you can publish your extension to the Visual Studio Marketplace:

 - By publishing to the VS Marketplace your extension is adhering to the GitHub Copilot extensibility acceptable development and use policy
 - Update the attributes in the `package.json` to make it easy for users to find your extension.
 Add "AI" to the `categories` field in your `package.json`.
 If your extension contributes a Chat Participant, add "Chat" as well.